teambit/bit/src/extensions/flows/README.md

 **Flows**
 ---------
-Run user flows on a network of dependent component
+Run user flows on a network of dependent components.

 **Product**
 - Provides a `bit run` command to execute flows over networks.